Gå til indhold

 Working principles

-DFiR's work and advice are always based on three working principles: 1) A holistic approach 2) An international approach 3) An evidence-based approach
+DFiR's work and advice are always based on three working principles: 1) Thoroughness 2) A holistic approach 3) An international perspective

 Document Actions